The court reversed part of a lower court decision and upheld part of it, allowing landlords to ask about tenants’ criminal histories.

 A lawsuit was filed against the City of Seattle by Seattle landlords alleging violations of their rights to free speech and substantive due process under federal and state law.

-“The Ninth Circuit’s decision recognizes that the First Amendment protects the right to ask questions and receive information relevant to our livelihoods,” Ethan Blevins, an attorney at Pacific Legal Foundation which filed the suit for the landlords said in a relase.
-“The government does not get to decide what information people can or cannot possess.”
+“The Ninth Circuit’s decision recognizes that the First Amendment protects the right to ask questions and receive information relevant to our livelihoods,” Ethan Blevins, an attorney at Pacific Legal Foundation which filed the suit for the landlords said in a“The government does what information people can or cannot possess.”

 The case is Yim v.
-City of Seattle.
-Pacific Legal Foundation represented the landlords who filed the suit for free.
+City of Legal Foundation represented the landlords who filed the suit for free.

 The lawsuit’s history and the small landlords and tenants involved

 “In 2017, Seattle passed the “Fair Chance Housing Ordinance,” forbidding landlords from asking about or considering prospective tenants’ criminal backgrounds,” the Pacific Legal Foundation wrote in a release.